 A convertible child safety seat can be used in both the rear-facing and forward-facing positions.
-Convertible child safety seats must be used in the rear-facing position — in the back seat of the car — until your child is 2 years of age or until he reaches the highest weight or height limit allowed by the manufacturer of his convertible safety seat.
+Convertible child safety seats must be used in the rear-facing position - in the back seat of the car - as long as possible, until your child reaches the highest weight or height allowed by the manufacturer of the convertible safety seat.
+Most convertible seats have limits that will allow children to ride rear-facing for two years or more.
 The seat can then be turned around to face forward for toddlers.

 Some convertible child safety seats may not provide the best fit for smaller newborns, especially low-birthweight babies or preterm babies (those born too early).
 For these smaller children, car beds are a safer alternative to standard car seats.

 A wide variety of car safety products, including rear-facing and convertible child safety seats and car beds, are sold at The Children's Hospital of Philadelphia's Safety Center.
 For more information about specific car seat models currently available, visit the American Academy of Pediatrics (AAP) website.